Springdales School Dubai, Al Quoz 4 – The Review

 Springdales itself will eventually be, by any standards, gigantic, educating, at capacity, 5000 children from KG1 to Year 12 on a 10+ acre, 480,000 square foot site in Al Qouz 4.
 The two 1000 square metre dining halls alone can seat 3,000 students at one time.
 Its development aligned with a crisis in supply of school places within the sector, in part resulting from the historical closure of villa schools, as well as significant predicted required growth in the sector.

 Whilst school fees are around a third higher than the lowest in the value sector, running between 12,000 AED and 30,000 AED, facilities offered are of significantly greater breadth and quality, and fees have been pitched within the very low-end of mid-tier provision.
 Springdales school, however, does not currently advertise scholarships or bursaries – an omission we feel should be addressed as the school develops over the coming years.
+The value proposition and ROI for parents is on our view high.

 Design and Facilities